-- 3.1 Salary increases - (a) This Agreement provides for salary increases in the following instalments: - 2% effective from 16 March 2019 (already paid) - 2% effective from 14 March 2020 - 2% effective from 13 March 2021 - 2% effective from 12 March 2022 - (b) The salary increases are only payable to staff employed at the University on the date the relevant salary increase becomes due. - 3.2 Superannuation - (a) The nominated Superannuation fund for the University is UniSuper.
-The University will maintain all superannuation arrangements and entitlements, including employer contribution rates, in effect at the date of certification of the Agreement. - (b) The University will increase employer contributions to 17% for all fixed-term staff who are eligible for superannuation under the Superannuation Guarantee Administration Act 1992 from the first full pay period immediately following 12 March 2022. - (c) A staff member in respect of whom employer contributions are being made to a UniSuper defined benefit product may, for periods of authorised leave without pay, apply to the University to make payments to UniSuper to cover employer and employee contributions which would usually have been made to UniSuper in respect of that defined benefit, had that employee not been on authorised leave without pay.
-Such payments will be funded by the staff member. - 3.3 Salary Packaging
+- 3.1 Salary increases - (a) This Agreement provides for salary increases in the following instalments: - (i) 3% previously provided as an administrative increase effective from 11 March 2023; - (ii) 1.5% in the first full pay period following commencement of the Agreement; - (iii) 3.25% effective from 9 March 2024; - (iv) 3.25% effective from 8 March 2025; and - (v) 3.25% effective from 7 March 2026. - (b) The salary increases are only payable to staff employed at the University on the date the relevant salary increase becomes due. - 3.2 Superannuation - (a) All contributions to staff member's superannuation funds will be made in accordance with the Superannuation Guarantee (Administration) Act 1992 (Cth) (SGA Act).
+To the extent permitted by law, the nominated Superannuation fund for the University is UniSuper and contributions will be paid to that fund.
+The University will provide access to UniSuper's digital choice of superannuation form and access to information about UniSuper when making an offer of employment. - (b) Where a staff member chooses to have their superannuation contributions made to an alternate fund, the following provisions will apply: - (i) the fund must be a complying superannuation fund and registered with the Australian Prudential Regulation Authority (APRA); and - (ii) the fund must accept contributions via electronic funds transfer and not impose a minimum contribution restriction. - (c) The University will increase employer superannuation contributions: - (i) at the rate of 17% of salary, set out in the schedule to this Agreement for all continuing and fixed-term staff who are eligible for superannuation under the SGA Act; and - (ii) for casual staff at the rate required in accordance with the SGA Act. - (d) If a continuing or fixed term staff member has chosen a superannuation fund that does not accept a 17% employer superannuation contribution, the University will pay the highest allowable contribution up to 17%. - (e) A staff member in respect of whom employer contributions are being made to a UniSuper defined benefit product may, for periods of authorised leave without pay, apply to the University to make payments to UniSuper to cover employer and employee contributions which would usually have been made to UniSuper in respect of that defined benefit, had that employee not been on authorised leave without pay.
+Such payments will be funded by the staff member.